MerkleTreeLabs/discourse-qrl-balance/README.md

-# ✨ QRL Address Balance Plugin for Discourse ✨
+# ✨ Discourse QRL Balance Plugin ✨

 Elevate your Discourse community by seamlessly integrating real-time QRL blockchain data directly into your topics!
 The QRL Address Balance Plugin empowers you to display the current fund balance of any QRL address within your designated categories, providing dynamic, up-to-date information at a glance.